How to book

 Venue access, wheelchair spaces & the disabled

 Patrons with a disability are eligible to a free companion ticket if they require a carer to accompany them.
-All venues are accessible by wheelchair, although some venues will require a ramp to be put out.
+All venues are accessible by wheelchair except Trinity College Old

+Combination Room.
+Some venues will require a ramp to be put out.
 Note that spaces for wheelchairs can be limited and are not available in all price bands.
 Please advise the Box Office if you have any special requirements so that suitable provision can be made.

 Reserved & unreserved seating

 Tickets for concerts at King’s College Chapel, Fitzwilliam College Auditorium, Ely Cathedral, Trinity College Chapel, Jesus College Chapel and West Road Concert Hall are all numbered and reserved.
 All other venues have unreserved seating.
 Please note that at venues with unreserved seating, an area of the best seats will be held for CMF Supporters.

 To enquire about becoming a CMF Supporter, email firstname.lastname@example.org for details.